ericjlin/Assignment1-DiscoveringVMXFeatures/README.md

   6. Install git:
     sudo apt-get update
     sudo apt install git

+  7. Install make:
+     sudo apt install make

+  8. Run sudo apt-get install build-essential to successfully make the file.
+Ran into a issue where it says gcc is not found which fails my make.

   7. Logged into GitHub in the guest VM.
 Create a new repository and git clone the repository into my VM.